skills/communicate-using-markdown/README.md

 - **What you'll learn**: Use Markdown to add lists, images, and links in a comment or text file.
 - **What you'll build**: We'll update a plain text file and add Markdown formatting, and you can use this file to start your own GitHub Pages site.
 - **Prerequisites**: In this course you will work with pull requests as well as edit files.
 If these things aren't familiar to you, we recommend you take the [Introduction to GitHub](https://github.com/skills/introduction-to-github) course, first!
-- **How long**: This course is five steps long and takes less than one hour to complete.
+- **How long**: This course  takes less than one hour to complete.

+In this course, you will:

+1.
+2.
+3.

-## How to start this course
+### How to start this course

 <!-- For start course, run in JavaScript:
 'https://github.com/new?' + new URLSearchParams({